shreeyasharma1804/notes/kubernetes/ControlPlane.md

 - --enable-bootstrap-token-auth=true allows new kubelets to authenticate to the API server using a bootstrap token before they have their own client certificate.

 - kubelet-preferred-address-types: Each node defines the InternalIP, ExternalIP and HostName which the kube-api server can use to call it.

+- proxy-client-cert-file: Sent by the kube-api server when it acts as a proxy.
+Example, when a user runs top, kube-api server forwars this request to the metrics server and authenticates itself using this certificate and key.